-Schools, school districts and cities are separate political subdivisions of the state – divided in all areas of operation.
+Schools, school districts, and cities are separate political subdivisions of the state – divided in all areas of operation.
 To the extent possible, the city supports education through partnerships and programming,—however, the city is afforded little in terms of regulatory control or political influence over public, private or charter schools and school districts.
-Consequently, over‐emphasizing education, or just focusing goals and policies on formal school education in the General Plan, could be misleading to the community.

 With regard to the General Plan, Arizona Law requires the General Plan to include a Public Buildings Element that shows the locations of public schools.
 The draft 2035 Plan includes a map that depicts public school locations (elementary, middle and high schools) and district boundaries (five separate districts) that serve Scottsdale, in keeping with these state law requirements.

 However, so as to represent all the different types of education that occur in the community, the draft plan now includes a new, community-created element, Education.
 Beyond just a focus on formal school education, the draft Education Element contains goals and policies that maintain and enhance lifelong learning opportunities, encourage partnerships between the city and traditional education providers, and further the city's role in supporting a safe, healthy, and positive educational environment that supports a strong workforce, vital vibrant economy, and enhanced quality of live.